Bartvds/vagrant-start-lazy/README.md

 The Vagrant VMs usually run without GUI, just like a webserver or a CI like [Travis](http://www.travis-ci.org/), but I'm looking for a way to get lazy Windows and Mac OS support.

 To provision the default box with node.js, grunt etc and run other setup code we use a both custom and community [Chef](http://community.opscode.com/) cookbooks, with some bash and shell script.

-Chef and Vagrant use ruby, check [here for a ruby 101](http://docs.opscode.com/just_enough_ruby_for_chef.html).
+Chef and Vagrant use ruby to configure things, but it is easy to learn: check [here for a ruby 101](http://docs.opscode.com/just_enough_ruby_for_chef.html).

 ## Usage